-Animals and experimental design
+Animals and Experimental Design

-Animals were maintained on a 12 hour light-dark cycle with ad libitum access to chow and water.
-Age- and body weight (BW) matched female mice heterozygote for the GIP receptor (Gipr^{+/-}) on a C57BL/6 background were maintained on either a control diet D12450B ("C": 10 kcal-% fat as soybean oil and lard, 20 kcal-% protein, 70 kcal-% carbohydrate, 3.85 kcal/g) or a high fat diet D12492 ("HFD": 60 kcal-% fat as sovbean oil and lard, 20 kcal-% protein, 20 kcal-% carbohydrate, 5.24 kcal/g) 2 weeks prior to mating with a male $Gipr^{+/-}$ mouse and throughout pregnancy (IU) and lactation (L) (all diets from Research Diets, Inc., New Brunswick, USA).
-Offspring were genotyped at two to three weeks of life.
-Male Gipr^{-/-} offspring on C diet or HFD during IU/L and WT offspring on C diet during IU/L were individually housed and placed onto C diet at postnatal day 21 and kept on this diet until the age of 25 weeks, followed by further 20 weeks on HFD.
-This resulted in Gipr^{-/-} mice exposed to C during IU/L and to HFD at the age of 25 weeks (KO C-C-H), Gipr^{-/-} mice exposed to HFD during IU/L and to HFD at the age of 25 weeks (KO H-C-H) and WT mice exposed to C during IU/L and to HFD at the age of 25 weeks (WT C-C-H).
-Results obtained for these groups during the first 25 weeks of life are indicated with the first two diet symbols (KO C-C, KO H-C and WT C-C).
-At the age of 45 weeks mice were sacrificed using cervical dislocation.
-Tissues were harvested, immediately frozen in liquid nitrogen and stored at -80°C. Fig. 1 illustrates the study design.
+Animals were maintained on a 12-h light-dark cycle with ad libitum access to chow and water.
+Age- and body weight-matched female mice heterozygote for the GIPR $(Gipr^{+/-})$ on a C57BL/6 background were maintained on either a control (C) diet D12450B (10% kcal fat as soybean oil and lard, 20% kcal protein, 70% kcal carbohydrate, 3.85 kcal/g) or an HFD D12492 (60% kcal fat as soybean oil and lard, 20% kcal protein, 20% kcal carbohydrate, 5.24 kcal/g) 2 weeks prior to mating with a male $Gipr^{+/-}$ mouse and throughout IU and L (all diets from Research Diets, Inc., New Brunswick, NJ).
+Offspring were genotyped at 2-3 weeks of life.
+Male $Gipr^{-/-}$ offspring on C diet or HFD during IU/L and WT offspring on C diet during IU/L were individually housed and placed onto C diet at postnatal day 21 and kept on this diet until the age of 25 weeks, followed by a further 20 weeks on HFD.
+This resulted in $Gipr^{-/-}$ mice exposed to C diet during IU/L and to HFD at the age of 25 weeks (KO C-C-H), $Gipr^{-/-}$ mice exposed to HFD during IU/L and to HFD at the age of 25 weeks (KO H-C-H), and WT mice exposed to C diet during IU/L and to HFD at the age of 25 weeks (WT C-C-H).
+Results obtained for these groups during the first 25 weeks of life are indicated with the first two diet symbols (KO C-C, KO H-C, and WT C-C).
+At the age of 45 weeks, mice were killed using cervical dislocation.
+Tissues were harvested, immediately frozen in liquid nitrogen, and stored at -80° C. Figure 1 illustrates the study design.
 Animal protocols were approved by the local governmental animal ethic review board (State of Brandenburg).

-Biochemical measurements
+Biochemical Measurements

 Fasting blood samples were collected after an overnight fast at 45 weeks of age from the submandibular vein plexus.
-Serum glucose, triglycerides, total cholesterol and non-esterified fatty acids (NEFA) were measured using commercial kits (glucose HK 125; triglycerides, total cholesterol: ABX Pentra, Monpellier, France; Wako, Germany) by using an autoanalyzer (Cobas Mira S, Hoffmann La Roche, Switzerland).
-Plasma insulin levels were determined as described previously (17).
+Serum glucose, triglycerides, total cholesterol, and nonesterified fatty acids (NEFAs) were measured using commercial kits (glucose HK 125, ABX Diagnostics, Montpellier, France; triglycerides and total cholesterol, ABX Pentra, Montpellier, France; and NEFA HR, Wako Chemicals, Neuss, Germany) by using an autoanalyzer